pierusan/pierre-amelot-portfolio/README.md

 - Background and cards like Linear and Next-Video
 - Rotate scene on mobile touch
 - Add little custom cursors on mobile somewhere?
+- Click on images in project cards on mobile?